LostArtefacts/TRX/docs/trx/COMMANDS.md

   `/fps {num}`
   Displays or sets the game's frames per second.
 Higher FPS = smoother Lara.

-- `/weather off`
+- `/weather none`
   `/weather snow`
   `/weather rain`
-  Changes the current level weather.
+  `/weather {type} {severity}`
+  `/weather {severity}`
+  Changes the current level weather, and how heavily it falls: 1 is the usual amount, 0 clears the sky and 4 is a downpour.
 Your game, your forecast.

 ## Environmental commands